 Find Most Frequent Element in an Array

-Key takeaway: This is an excellent problem to learn problem-solving and time complexity optimization using sorting and hash tables.
+Key takeaway: An excellent problem to learn problem-solving using sorting and hash table.

 Let's understand the problem